Peperoncino

 One of the more interesting shifts in casual Italian dining over the past decade has been the growing seriousness of the back bar.
 Where once an Italian restaurant in this tier might have offered a perfunctory Aperol spritz and a short grappa list, the category has broadened considerably.
 The amaro shelf has become a marker of ambition: a range that extends beyond Averna and Montenegro into regional expressions from Calabria, Sardinia, and the Alpine north signals a program that treats the digestivo as seriously as the secondi.

 In markets like Doctor Phillips, where the cocktail bar scene is still developing its own vocabulary, the Italian restaurant often becomes the incidental home for the most interesting spirits in the neighbourhood.
-Vermouth poured properly , cold, from a recently opened bottle, over ice , is a baseline indicator.
+Vermouth poured properly, cold, from a recently opened bottle, over ice, is a baseline indicator.
 Fernet served as intended rather than as a bartender's handshake shot is another.
 These are small calibration points, but they tell you whether the beverage side of the operation is keeping pace with the food.

-For comparison, programs in more developed cocktail markets , Kumiko in Chicago, which has built its identity around Japanese whisky and precise amaro-driven cocktails, or Jewel of the South in New Orleans, which applies serious historical research to its back bar , demonstrate what a spirits collection looks like when curation is the explicit editorial point.
+For comparison, programs in more developed cocktail markets, Kumiko in Chicago, which has built its identity around Japanese whisky and precise amaro-driven cocktails, or Jewel of the South in New Orleans, which applies serious historical research to its back bar, demonstrate what a spirits collection looks like when curation is the explicit editorial point.
 Bar Leather Apron in Honolulu and ABV in San Francisco similarly treat the bottle selection as the primary argument.
-At a neighbourhood Italian in suburban Orlando, the ambition is necessarily different in scale, but the underlying question , does this program reflect genuine knowledge of what it is serving , applies across price points.
+At a neighbourhood Italian in suburban Orlando, the ambition is necessarily different in scale, but the underlying question, does this program reflect genuine knowledge of what it is serving, applies across price points.

-Other programs worth holding as reference points when thinking about curation depth: Julep in Houston, Superbueno in New York City, Allegory in Washington, D.C., and The Parlour in Frankfurt on the Main each anchor their identity in something specific about the bottle selection or preparation method , a useful lens for any drinks program, regardless of cuisine type.
+Other programs worth holding as reference points when thinking about curation depth: Julep in Houston, Superbueno in New York City, Allegory in Washington, D.C., and The Parlour in Frankfurt on the Main each anchor their identity in something specific about the bottle selection or preparation method, a useful lens for any drinks program, regardless of cuisine type.

 Reading the Room: First-Timers vs. Return Visitors

 In a neighbourhood dining context like Doctor Phillips, the first visit and the third visit often produce different restaurants.
-First-timers in this corridor tend to anchor on the most recognisable dishes , the kind of ordering that mirrors what the name already promises.
+First-timers in this corridor tend to anchor on the most recognisable dishes, the kind of ordering that mirrors what the name already promises.
 Return visitors tend to move laterally: into the contorni, the amaro list, the less-signposted dishes that reflect where the kitchen's actual attention sits.
-That pattern holds across most Italian restaurants in this tier, and it is one reason why the regulars at addresses like this often have a more accurate picture of what the kitchen does well than the occasional visitor who orders from the leading of the menu.
+That pattern holds across most Italian restaurants in this tier, and it is one reason why the regulars at addresses like this often have a more accurate picture of what the kitchen does well than the occasional visitor who orders from the best of the menu.

 The The Pharmacy, also in the Dr. Phillips area, represents another approach to this neighbourhood's dining character, while the broader context for the corridor is mapped in our full Doctor Phillips restaurants guide.